jovibor/HexCtrl/README.md

     EHexModifyMode eModifyMode { };      //Modify mode.
     EHexOperMode   eOperMode { };        //Operation mode, used if eModifyMode == MODIFY_OPERATION.
     EHexDataType   eDataType { };        //Data type of the underlying data, used if eModifyMode == MODIFY_OPERATION.
-    SpanCByte      spnData { };          //Span of the data to modify with.
+    SpanCByte      spnData;              //Span of the data to modify with.
-    VecSpan        vecSpan { };          //Vector of data offsets and sizes to modify. bool           fBigEndian { false }; //Treat data as the big endian, used if eModifyMode == MODIFY_OPERATION.
+    VecSpan        vecSpan;              //Vector of data offsets and sizes to modify. bool           fBigEndian { false }; //Treat data as the big endian, used if eModifyMode == MODIFY_OPERATION.
 };
 ```